Director, West and Central Africa and Haiti

 Currently a director in the Europe and Eurasia region, Michael Geertson is a democracy and governance and conflict mitigation specialist with more than 10 years of experience in the management and technical direction of USAID programs.
 He has led design and implementation teams in more than a dozen countries around the world.
 Prior to his current role, Mr. Geertson was responsible for home-office oversight of a project to help the Haitian government and communities recover from the January 2010 earthquake.
 Mr. Geertson also has experience on governance efforts in Honduras, Mongolia, and Uganda, as well as law and civil society reforms in Albania, Armenia, and West Bank and Gaza.
 Mr. Geertson holds an M.P.A. from Virginia Tech's Center for Public Administration.

-Director, Conflict and Crisis Practice
+Director, Peace, Stability, and Transition Practice

 Michele Piercey is an international development practitioner with 17 years of experience, including 10 years working on political transition and counter-violent extremism (CVE) programs in Iraq, Afghanistan, and Tunisia.
 After corporate change management posts with the Australian Department of Defense early in her career, she worked with the U.S. Army Engineers on small-scale community engagement projects across Iraq.
 She has since worked in various leadership positions, such as serving as COP on USAID/OTI projects in conflict and transition zones.
-She is currently the Director of Chemonics International's Crisis and Conflict Practice, in which she leads Chemonics' industry outreach on conflict and CVE, supports new business efforts, and provides technical support to projects.
+She is currently the Director of Chemonics International's Peace, Stability, and Transition Practice, in which she leads Chemonics' industry outreach on conflict and CVE, supports new business efforts, and provides technical support to projects.
 Michele holds a B.A. in Political Science from Australian National University.

 Chief of Party, Middle East